Elvis10ten/pcas/README.md

 This layer is broadly split into two:

 #### i.
-Ledger
+Storage
-A ledger is just a simple in-memory local database of the current state of the active hosts in a network.
-A ledger is made of blocks.
-Each block is uniquely identified by a `4-tuple (service, profile, owner, and peripheral)`.
+A ledger is just a simple in-memory local database made up of blocks.
+Blocks represent the current state of the active hosts in a network.
+Each block is uniquely identified by a `4-tuple (service, profile, owner, peripheral)`.

 ![Example local ledger](assets/example_ledger.svg)